nikolayg/nikgrozev-website/_posts/blog/2017-03-03-react-setup-on-bluemix-in-10-minutes.md

 does not add Redux, Router, Bootsrap, and other popular libraries and it's up to us to configure them.

-The `npm start command` starts the app in a development server that serves its static content without any additional logic.
+The `npm run start` command starts the app in a development server that serves its static content without any additional logic.
 However, in production we may
 deploy a [BFF](http://samnewman.io/patterns/architectural/bff/) API endpoint on the same server.